 Lisbon by Night: a handy guidebook for exploring the city's nightlife

-When night falls over Lisbon, the streets of its most popular neighborhoods are filled with people looking for fun and its viewpoints and monuments show a different side helped by its beautiful lighting.
+When night falls over Lisbon, the streets of its most popular neighborhoods are filled with atmosphere, and its viewpoints and monuments show a different side because of their beautiful illumination.

 Joaquín Montaño